cbrummitt/Rocket_token_bot_tutorial/README.md

 ![Search for 'token'](images/DM-token-bot.gif)

-Next, send the message `/give @token` to practice giving a token to the `@token` bot.
+Now you can send messages directly to `@token`.
+Send the message `/give @token` to practice giving a token to the `@token` bot.
 You should get a reply from the bot telling you that it received your command:

  <img src="images/token/give-to-token.png" align="center" alt="Result of giving a token to the @token bot" width="550"/>